idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 As a next step we aim to demonstrate inversion in the reverse direction (Kan --> Gm) following induction of the bRNA.
 Successful implementation of this step would enable continuous directed evolution.
 This could involve growing the bacteria in a continuous culture where the media is exchanged slowly overtime to contain different concentrations of the inducers and antibiotics used for selection.
 Alternately, non-continuous cultures can be used where the bacteria are subjected to iterative cycles of induction and selection.

-## Directed Evolution of IS621 using EcORep - citations are missing + add pics of the plasmid schemes from supplementary
+## Directed Evolution of IS621 using EcORep
 We attempted to apply our evolutionary logic in combination with EcoRep.
-This system allows for an orthog- onally increased mutation rate on the target gene in vivo [cite ].
+This system allows for an orthog- onally increased mutation rate on the target gene in vivo [^EcORep].
 Since we were unable to obtain the EcORep strain, we set out to engineer an adapted version of EcORep.
 Our goal was to create a system that carries all the genes necessary for stable replication of the O-Replicon on a single plasmid.
 The original system works as follows: A synthetic replication operon containing the PRD1 genes TP